There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 You can also use CMD to reset paging size and you just need to type a few commands to perform this task.

-First, click on windows Start button
+• First, click on the Windows Start button

-Type the following command and press Enter.
-Upon executing the following command, you can check the current virtual memory in windows 10 or 11:
+• Type the following command and press Enter.
+Upon executing the following command, you can check the current virtual memory in Windows 10 or 11:

 wmic pagefile list /format:list